jtr13/codehelp/R/pivot_longer.md

-Now here’s the trick: the only parts we need to concern ourselves with are 1. and 2.: deciding which columns to keep unchanged, and what names to give the new columns, which are called the *key* and *value* columns.
+Now here’s the trick: the only parts we need to concern ourselves with are 1. and 2.: deciding which columns to keep unchanged, and what names to give the new columns, which are called the *name* and *value* columns.

 The columns to keep are the ones that are already tidy.
 The ones to dump are the ones that aren’t true variables but in fact are *levels* of